 Here is an easy-to-use guide for turning on other common devices’ hotspots.

 Things to know about mobile hotspots

-Does connecting to a hotspot use data?
+Does connecting to a WiFi hotspot use data?
 Yes, tethering uses your cellphone plan data, so if you pay per GB, you’ll want to use it sparingly.
 If you have unlimited data, tethering is very useful.

 Does it cost more?
 While most cellular carriers have stopped charging extra fees to turn on hotspots (it’s now a feature built into the hardware of all iPhones and Android phones), you may need to be on a higher plan to get a good speed or to get a “data bonus” for your hotspotting activities.
 Xfinity Mobile doesn’t charge additional fees for using your phone as a hotspot, and you can activate it on either of its plans.